It’s a test that measures the amount of lactic acid (also called “lactate”) in your blood.

 How Is the Test Done?

 It’s a simple blood test.
 Your doctor will draw blood from a vein or artery using a needle.
-In rare cases, he may take a sample of cerebrospinal fluid from your spinal column during a procedure called a spinal tap.
+In rare cases, they may take a sample of cerebrospinal fluid from your spinal column during a procedure called a spinal tap.

 Normally, you don’t have to adjust your routine to prepare for the test.

 If your lactic acid level is normal, you don’t have lactic acidosis.
 Your cells are making enough oxygen.
 It also tells your doctor that something other than lactic acidosis is causing your symptoms.
-He’ll likely order other tests to find out what it is.
+They’ll likely order other tests to find out what it is.

 If your lactic acid level is high, it could be caused by a number of things.
 Most often, it’s because you have a condition that makes it hard for you to breathe in enough oxygen.
 Some of these conditions could include: